pujan-dahal-fuse/python/README.md

 | `/api/average_age/` | GET | Retrieve average age of all employees from `employees.json`|

 `api_practice/external_api_assign.py` contains APIs for extracting information from the The Movie Database (TMDb) i.e. external API.
+You need to put your own API key in my code, for getting private API key you should sign in to [themoviedb](https://www.themoviedb.org).
 It stores the retrieved top-movies data from TMDb and stores it in `api_practice/example.json` file.
 The APIs perform further CRUD operations on the example.json file.
 Routes for accessing APIs are as follows:

 | Routes | Method | Operation Description |
 | ----------- | ------------- | ------------ |